Skip to content

 PRD → spec → artifacts → plan → execute → drift detection

 Each step feeds the next.
 Each must be accepted before the next begins.
+What changes day-to-day walks the sequence with the prompts and the output.

 The governance loop